todateman/unilidar_sdk2/README.md

 ### 3.4 Running with Serial Port

 Note that the LiDAR is shipped with Ethernet communication mode by default.
 If you have not yet switched the communication mode to serial communication mode, you will need to use an Ethernet connection to communicate with the LiDAR first, so that you can then switch its communication method to serial communication mode.
-You can use our host computer to make the switch, or you can also refer to section [4.2], use the default Ethernet communication example program `example_lidar_udp.cpp` to communicate with the radar first, and set the radar work mode to serial communication mode (`workMode=8`), then power off and restart the LiDAR.
+You can use our host computer to make the switch, or you can also refer to section [4.2], use the default Ethernet communication example program `example_lidar_udp.cpp` to communicate with the lidar first, and set the lidar work mode to serial communication mode (`workMode=8`), then power off and restart the LiDAR.

 After confirming that the current LiDAR is in serial communication mode, we connect the LiDAR to the computer using a serial cable, and then confirm the serial port name of the LiDAR, which defaults to the following value:
 ```